sergrt/timertrack/README.md

 ![ContextMenu](../assets/assets/ContextMenu.png)

 Statistics window can be spawn with context menu, and it is provide both chart and table presentation of the completed pomodoros.
-Currently chart display only completed pomodoros of the selected categories, and table provides both completed (columns ending with "+" sign) and interrupted (columns ending with "-" sign) pomodoros.
+Currently chart display only completed pomodoros of the selected categories, and table provides both completed (columns ending with "+" sign) and interrupted (columns ending with "-" sign) pomodoros, in count or in minutes.

 ![StatisticsChart](../assets/assets/StatisticsChart.png)